 5. Performance

-There are some performance overheads to Anaconda due to the number of preinstalled packages.
-So data scientists working with high-performance computing may prefer compiling custom Python builds with specific required packages instead of using Anaconda.
+Anaconda has some performance overheads due to the number of preinstalled packages.
+So, data scientists working with high-performance computing may prefer compiling custom Python builds with specific required packages instead of using Anaconda.

 When Should You Use Anaconda vs. Python?

-For data analysis and ML applications, Anaconda is preferred for beginners starting out due to its simplified environment.
-But Python gives seasoned coders more control and customization for specific workflows.
+For data analysis and ML applications, beginners prefer Anaconda due to its simplified environment.
+However, Python gives seasoned coders more control and customization for specific workflows.

 For web development projects using frameworks like Django and Flask, Python is likely the better route rather than Anaconda.
 Python also works better than Anaconda for test-driven development as it interfaces smoothly with testing frameworks like pytest.

 For programmers focused on scientific computing tasks using the SciPy stack, Anaconda would be the hassle-free option with everything preconfigured.
-But Python would suit those needing to optimize performance.
+However, Python would suit those who need to optimize performance.

 How Anaconda Complements Python?